aggrawal-ankur/gitbook/content/docs/low-level-architecture/orientation/basic-intro.md

 Word is the size of the registers in a particular CPU architecture.

 "Word" is the fundamental unit of CPU.
 Just like _m/s_ is for velocity.

+**Note: "Word" as a terminology is used quite loosely across different things.
+Therefore, remembering the context in which we are using it is paramount to prevent confusion.
+In this low level journey, the context is only assembly so anywhere we use "word", refers to assembly only.**

 ## What is 32-bit && 64-bit?